Academic Position Descriptions

 Scholarship through Creative Professional Activities (CPA):

-Scholarship can also be recognize by the pathway of CPA as an important contribution of academic physicians.
+Scholarship can also be recognized by the pathway of CPA as an important contribution of academic physicians.

 NOTE: CPA does NOT need to be described under the above three headings.
 Rather, the University has provided these headings as examples of the types of activities that CPA would encompass.